-- The minimum attendance required for each course shall be 75 % of the total number of classes conducted for that semester.
-Those who secure the minimum attendance in a semester alone will be allowed to register for the End Semester Examination. - Condonation of a shortage of attendance for a maximum of 10 days in a semester, subject to a maximum of two spells for Semesters I to VI and 10 days in a semester, subject to a maximum of two spells for Semesters VII to VIII separately, will be granted by the vice chancellor as per the existing rules.
+- The minimum attendance required for each Course shall be 75 % of the total number of classes conducted for that semester.
+Those who secure the minimum attendance in a semester alone will be allowed to register for the End Semester Examination. - Condonation of shortage of attendance for a maximum of 10 days in a semester, subject to a maximum of two spells for Semesters I to VI and 10 days in a semester, subject to maximum of two spells for semesters VII to VIII separately will be granted by Vice Chancellor as per the existing rules.